CyberDefender369/Hello-You/README.md

 ## Description
-This Python program takes user input, processes it, and returns an output.
-It uses variable assignment, strings, print formatting, and the input() function.
-In essence, the program collects user data and displays a meaningful message on the screen.
+This Python program collects user input, processes it, and returns an output.
+It uses variable assignment, user input, strings, and print formatting to display a meaningful message.

 ## Language and Utilities Used